nine-december/returndatabomb-study/README.md

 # Principle

-Even if no data is retrieved while performing a low level call, RETURNDATACOPY is executed wasting caller's gas.
+Even if no data is retrieved while performing a low level call, `RETURNDATACOPY` is executed in the callers context wasting gas.

 # References